Glendronach revival 15-year-old single malt miniature.

 Bottler: Distillery Bottling

-Bottling serie: Revival miniature
+Bottling series: Revival miniature

 Bottling Year: